 In order to get fit and be able to stay that way for the remainder of your life, you will most likely need to learn a few things that will help you on your journey.
 In this post, I share step two of my free weight loss series (after battling an eating disorder and losing over 100 lbs): How to understand fitness in general.

-Even when I would go to a Dr. they would just vaguely say things like “you need to move more” or “move more, eat less”…but no one ever took the time to sit down and actually explain it (really break it down) to me on a level that I could actually understand.
+Even when I would go to a Dr. they would just vaguely say things like “you need to move more” or “move more, eat less”…but no one ever took the time to sit down and actually explain it (really break it down) to me on a level that I could understand.

 As if dealing with my eating disorder (you can read about how I overcame binge eating disorder here) weren’t a big enough struggle all on its own, when I was trying to get it under control I continually failed because the changes that I thought I was making to be “healthy” were actually too restrictive.

 My “aha” moment, when fitness finally started to click in my mind, was when I realized that almost every single thing that I knew about fitness was little more than a marketing scheme that someone somewhere had “cooked up” in order to sell me a product or a membership and it wasn’t necessarily the truth.

 Yes I too recommend things/products throughout my fitness series, but it is my promise to you that they are always the cheapest/best option, in my opinion, and what I actually use myself…all of my affiliate links are through Amazon, and the cost is the exactly the same to you…but my commission is mere peanuts, so I’m definitely not getting rich in recommending anything.

 If you know about my fitness journey, then you know that I have lost well over one hundred pounds, and I have consistently kept it off for years.